-- The Composite Size setting specifies the size of the sample container. - The Samples per Bottle setting specifies how many samples will be discharged to that container before the program automatically stops.
+- The Composite Size setting specifies the size of the sample container. - The Samples per Bottle setting shows many samples will be discharged to that container before the program automatically stops.

-A.3.3.2: Sequential Sampling
+A3.3.2: Sequential Sampling

 If your sampler is equipped for sequential sampling, you must select the Discrete sampling type, specify which bottle carousel is installed, and define the criteria for indexing (i.e. distributing) samples among that carousel's bottles: